richbl/bash-lib/README.md

 **Bash-Lib** is a library of common [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) routines used in projects based on the [a-bash-template (BaT)](https://github.com/richbl/a-bash-template) project.
 This library is broken into two files:

+- `general`
-- `general`: Routines created to:
+  - Routines created to:
     - Check program dependencies
     - Check file dependencies
-  - Format and display a program banner, e.g.,
+    - From a JSON configuration file, dynamically format and display a program banner, e.g.
 >>
     |
     | A bash template (BaT) to ease argument parsing and management